 We try to reply either way within a week or two at most (usually much sooner).

 We know that talent comes from many backgrounds, and with many different skills and preferences.
 That’s why we have a hiring process that gives you the ability to showcase yourself in a variety of different ways, depending on what feels best for you.

 We started Generally Intelligent because we believe that software with human-level intelligence will have a transformative impact on the world.
 We’re dedicated to ensuring that that impact is a positive one.

 We have enough funding to freely pursue our research goals over the next decade, and our backers include Y Combinator, researchers from OpenAI, Astera Institute, and a number of private individuals who care about effective altruism and scientific research.

-Our research is focused primarily on self-supervised and generative video and audio models.
+Our research is focused on agents for digital environments (ex: browser, desktop, documents), using RL, large language models, and self supervised learning.
 We’re excited about opportunities to use simulated data, network architecture search, and good theoretical understanding of deep learning to make progress on these problems.
 We take a focused, engineering-driven approach to research.